🔼The name Kenath: Summary

 🔼Etymology of the name Kenath

-The name Kenath possibly comes from the verb קנה (qana), meaning to acquire or create, or the identical root from whence comes the word קנה (qaneh).
+The name Kenath possibly comes from the verb קנה (qana), meaning to acquire or create, or the noun קנה (qaneh), meaning branch or stalk.
 The plural of the latter is spelled identical to our name and occurs in Exodus 25:36 and 37:22 denoting the "branches" or the Menorah:

-For a meaning of the name Kenath, both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names read Possession.
+For a meaning of the name Kenath, both NOBSE Study Bible Name List and Jones' Dictionary of Old Testament Proper Names read Possession, but that interpretation fails to reflect the dynamic nature of the root and Acquisition would be preferred.
 BDB Theological Dictionary does not offer an interpretation of our name and lists it alphabetically and not under a specific root.